Darknet Diaries: Our Favorite Episodes

 Darknet Diaries Best Episodes

-We launched our first paid podcast ad on one of our favorite podcasts – Darknet Diaries with Jack Rhysider.
-And we’re really excited to share best darknet diaries episodes.
+We’re excited to announce that we’ve launched our first paid podcast ad on one of our favorite shows – Darknet Diaries with Jack Jack Rhysider.
+In celebration, we’re thrilled to share some of the best Darknet Diaries episodes.

-Darknet Diaries, for the few who aren’t already avid listeners, combines stories from the dark side of the internet with a narration that takes cues from the likes of Radiolab and This American Life – but with its own nerdy and endearing educational style.
+For those who aren’t already avid listeners, Darknet Diaries tells fascinating stories from the dark side of the internet, with a narrative style inspired by Radiolab and This American Life—but with its own unique, nerdy, and educational flair.
+It’s honestly our favorite podcast.

 But first, you can hear the ad here: